chinapedia/wikipedia.abstract.en/Page/Snow.md

 Drifting

-Long_Mynd_snowdrift.jpeg When powdery, snow drifts with the wind from the location where it originally fell,[62] forming deposits with a depth of several meters in isolated locations.[63]
+When powdery, snow drifts with the wind from the location where it originally fell,[62] forming deposits with a depth of several meters in isolated locations.[63]
 After attaching to hillsides, blown snow can evolve into a snow slab, which is an avalanche hazard on steep slopes.[64]

 Avalanche

-2007-02-15-CLB-Couloir2-1c.JPG An avalanche (also called a snowslide or snowslip) is a rapid flow of snow down a sloping surface.
+An avalanche (also called a snowslide or snowslip) is a rapid flow of snow down a sloping surface.
 Avalanches are typically triggered in a starting zone from a mechanical failure in the snowpack (slab avalanche) when the forces on the snow exceed its strength but sometimes only with gradually widening (loose snow avalanche).
 After initiation, avalanches usually accelerate rapidly and grow in mass and volume as they entrain more snow.
 If the avalanche moves fast enough some of the snow may mix with the air forming a powder snow avalanche, which is a type of gravity current.
 They occur in three major mechanisms:[65]

 -   _Slab avalanches_ occur in snow that has been deposited, or redeposited by wind.
 They have the characteristic appearance of a block (slab) of snow cut out from its surroundings by fractures.
 These account for most back-country fatalities.
 -   _Powder snow avalanches_ result from a deposition of fresh dry powder and generate a powder cloud, which overlies a dense avalanche.
 They can exceed speeds of , and masses of ; their flows can travel long distances along flat valley bottoms and even uphill for short distances.